IMTEK-Simulation/DiscoverVersion/README.md

 # DiscoverVersion

 This package automatically discover version information for a package.
-It first tries to get package metadata through `importlib`, and if that fails tries to get the version from `git`.
+It first asks `git`, and if that fails tries to get the version from package metadata throught `importlib`.
 It is intended as a lightweight replacement for `setuptools_scm`.

 ## Usage